 Control soon after planting.
 This is needed to ensure minimum weed competition and maximum yield potential.
 Check each post-emergence herbicide's label for maximum allowed weed size to assure optimum control.
 Rotate herbicide MOA's when possible.

 CONTROL INSECTS AND DISEASES.
 All Midsouth soybean plantings are subject to infestation/infection by one or more insect and/or disease pests.

 - Time of insect infestation.
-Many of the Midsouth's invasive insects are only problematic after the onset of reproductive development in later plantings.
+Many of the Midsouth's invasive insects, especially foliage feeders, are only problematic after the onset of reproductive development in later plantings.
 Thus, intense scouting for insect management should occur after R1 or beginning bloom in these plantings. - Treatment thresholds.
 Use thresholds for insect treatment decisions.
-Click here and here for up-to-date information about the treatment thresholds for various insects and for insecticide products that are available to treat for insects when thresholds are reached. - Disease calendar.
+Click here for links to the most recent insect and disease management guides from Midsouth states.
+These guides provide treatment thresholds for various insects and for insecticide products that are available to treat for insects when thresholds are reached. - Disease calendar.
 Click here for a calendar that will provide assistance in preparing for disease management decisions during the growing season. - Foliar fungicides.
-Click here for a guide that provides information about foliar fungicides that can be used to manage/control common diseases that infest soybeans in the Midsouth. - Disease management.
-Click here for general guidelines and resources that should be consulted for managing soybean diseases.
+Click here for a Univ. of Arkansas guide that provides information about foliar fungicides that can be used to manage/control common diseases that infest soybeans in the Midsouth. - Disease management.
+Click here for general guidelines and resources that should be consulted for managing soybean diseases. - Click here to access Pest Management Guides from Arkansas, Louisiana, Mississippi, and Tennessee.

 NEMATODES.
-Take soil samples to determine presence and species in order to determine control measures.
+Take soil samples to determine presence